 In the previous exercise, I discussed numerous logistical issues with providing food to our military personnel after a grid-down event.
-Without having a very specific plan of action in place before the grid-down event: can we all admit that a single person (or team of people) tasked with locating, acquiring, distributing, and transporting 100k+metric tons of food around the entire United States each and every week to various military installations is clearly not going to happen without electricity, open lines of communication, computer networks, dedicated fuel reserves, and assistance from civilian interstate trucking resources?
+Without having a very specific plan of action in place before the grid-down event: can we all admit that a single person (or team of people) tasked with locating, acquiring, distributing, and transporting 100k+metric tons of food around the entire United States each and every week to various military installations is clearly not going to happen?
 If you are going to struggle to feed your own military personnel living on base, how does this affect the civilians living right next the base?
 The better question is, how are those civilians going to affect you?